 - Secure your belongings – At any country, you visit worldwide petty crime can happen, same for Nepal.
 Keep your belongings secured in a travel bag or travel wallet and don’t leave anything expensive lying around next to you.

-Now let’s get into the best places to visit in Kathmandu.
+Now let’s get into the best tourist places in Kathmandu.

 The Thamel area is where most tourists converge during their Kathmandu trip.
-It’s also the central hub of the city that has the most affordable accommodation, with a plethora of restaurants, bars and cafés, all with Free WIFI.
+It’s also the city’s central hub with the most affordable accommodation, with a plethora of restaurants, bars and cafés, all with Free WIFI.

 For those travellers staying in Thamel it will also be the main starting point to the beautiful places in Kathmandu you plan to visit.